top of page

 Conclusion

 Finally, the "Lewis trilemma" leads us to Jesus' main question for everyone who follows him: "Who do you say I am?"
 (Matt.
 16:15).
-As Christians, we repeat what Simon Peter declared: "You are the Messiah, the Son of the living God" (v.
-16).
+As Christians, we repeat what Simon Peter declared: "You are the Messiah, the Son of the living God" (Matt.
+16:16).
 It is on this foundational bedrock that Jesus builds his church, and the gates of Hades will not prevail against it.
 He gives us the keys of heaven's kingdom; whatever we bind on earth is bound in heaven, and whatever we loose on earth is loosed in heaven.
-Truthfully, the "rock" is Peter's confession, as well as the apostles who serve as the foundation of Christendom (see Matt.
-16:18-19; Eph.
+Truthfully, the "rock" is Peter's confession, as well as the apostles who serve as the foundation of Christendom (Matt.
+16:18–19; Eph.
 2:20).
 This is why it is vital to teach paleo-orthodoxy, acknowledging our roots in apostolic succession (see "Paleo-Orthodoxy & Succession").
 Jesus is neither a liar nor a lunatic; he is the Lord.

 Ben White